peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 This number, converted to a 64-bit signed integer.
 Returns 0 if this value is infinity or not-a-number.

+<a id="ToLowestTerms"></a>
+### ToLowestTerms

+    public PeterO.Numbers.ERational ToLowestTerms();

+Converts this value to its form in lowest terms.
+For example, (8/4) becomes (4/1).

+<b>Return Value:</b>

+An arbitrary-precision rational with the same value as this one but in lowest terms.
+Returns this object if it is infinity or NaN.
+Returns ERational.NegativeZero if this object is a negative zero.
+Returns ERational.Zero if this object is a positive zero.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This object's value is infinity or not-a-number (NaN).

 <a id="ToSByteChecked"></a>
 ### ToSByteChecked